Scheduling lets you plan work in advance by giving you an answer to:

 Project and Team views use the same assignment data so you can plan work using either view.

 You can add a new member by clicking on Add member and it will load that user and show you all their assignments (if there are any).
 You can make assignments for active, inactive, and invited users.
+Filter assignments according to users and groups in the Team menu at the top left part of the Team page.

 To remove a member, click on three dots next to them.
 Removing a member doesn’t delete their assignments, it just hides the user from the timeline.